 Table 1 - HAZARD AND RISK ANALYSIS No. What is the hazard?
 What is the potential harm posed by the hazard?
 Who is at risk of being harmed?
 What are the existing controls or concerns?
 Likelihood (L) of the hazard causing harm?
 (1-5) Severity (S) for potential harm?
 (1-5) Risk Level?
 Is the hazard adequately controlled?
-(Yes/No) posed by the hazara? being namea ? regardless of whether they were showing symptoms or not.
-Further guidance on practicing First-Aid safely, including safe working arrangements, during the current health threat posed by COVID-19 can be sought by the Trust's Health and Safety Executive have recently updated the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) to include the requirement to report possible or actual exposure to COVID-19 as a result of or in connection with a work activity.
+(Yes/No) First-Aid safely, including safe working arrangements, during the current health threat posed by COVID-19 can be sought by the Trust's Health and Safety Section.
+The Health and Safety Executive have recently updated the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) to include the requirement to report possible or actual exposure to COVID-19 as a result of or in connection with a work activity.
 Any confirmed positive cases will be reported to the Health and Safety Section through the correct channels as soon as is practicably possible.
 HM Government guidance stipulates "that in an emergency situation, e.g. an accident or fire, people do not have to stay 2- metre apart if it would be unsafe".
-In the event of any unfortunate emergency evacuation, people will be given a clear directive to: • Follow normal protocols, work collaboratively and evacuate the building in a professional, sensible and safe manner. • Pay particular attention to personal sanitation measures immediately afterwards including either washing their hands thoroughly for 20-seconds including either washing their
+In the event of any unfortunate emergency evacuation, people will be given a clear directive to: Follow normal protocols, work collaboratively and evacuate the building in a professional, sensible and safe manner.
+Pay particular attention to personal sanitation measures immediately afterwards including either washing their hands thoroughly for 20-seconds or use hand sanitiser gel.
+HM Government give guidance on caring for children who regularly spit, bite, lick or require physical contact.